Diabetes, Obesity, Heart Disease & Uric Acid Caused by Fructose?

 • Processed meat: ham, hot dogs, salami, bologna, jerky

-Sources of Fructose are Everywhere!
+Fructose is Everywhere!

 1. Sugar (50% Fructose, Glucose is the other 50%)